AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IMirror/README.md

 IMirror Interface
 =================
-AutomationML 2.1 APIInterface class, implemented by any CAEX object, which can be mirrored
+Interface class, implemented by any CAEX object, which can be mirrored

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)